 Indigo is a sure hearting radicchio.
 Suitable for year round growing it crops reliably even during the hottest periods of the year.
 10 to 12cm diameter heads are a rich burgundy colour and have a terrific flavour.

 Extra early radicchio with smaller-sized heads making them useful for smaller households.
 Uniform size and maturity across the planting.
 Earliest heading variety in trials in the United States.
 Sow seeds from August until March.

 A traditional variety from southern France producing 7-10cm long, slender roots red with a white tip.
 Nice gentle flavoured early producer which must be dug when ready to avoid pithiness.
 Read more about Radish Long French ‘D’Avignon’

 ‘Primex’ is very quick to crop, holds well in the garden and keeps its round shape even during the hottest of summers.
 Skin is smooth and dark red and the flesh is white and crisp.
 Read more about Radish ‘Primex’ F1

 Australia's favourite rocket and a much improved variety on previous selections.
 It is also slow to bolt.
 The dark green leaves have good texture and excellent flavour.
 Plant from early spring until mid-autumn for year round cropping.
 Read more about Rocket, Wild Rocket ‘Nature’

-Silverado is a new, improved variety with glossy dark green leaves, more savoyed than Fordhook Giant It also has a narrower stem.
-It’s very quick to grow and can be planted the year round.
-It takes 30 days for baby leaf and 60 days for full size.
-Read more about Silver Beet ‘Silverado’ (Beta vulgaris)
+Silverado is a new, improved variety of silver beet with glossy dark green leaves, more savoyed than Fordhook Giant.
+It also has a narrower stem.
+It’s very quick to grow and can be harvested the year round.